spadmann/wercker-to-oci-devops/README.md

 The version of the container image that will be delivered to the OCI repository is defined by a [parameter](https://docs.oracle.com/en-us/iaas/Content/devops/using/configuring_parameters.htm) in the Artifact URI that matches a Build Spec exported variable or Build Pipeline parameter name.

 Create a DevOps Artifact to point to the Container Registry repository location you just created above.
 Enter the information for the Artifact location:
-1. Name: node-express-getting-started container
+1. Name: wercker_to_oci-getting-started container
 1. Type: Container image repository
-1. Path: `iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started`
+1. Path: `iad.ocir.io/TENANCY-NAMESPACE/wercker_to_oci-getting-started`
 1. Replace parameters: Yes

 Next, you'll set the container image tag to use the the Managed Build stage `exportedVariables:` name for the version of the container image to deliver in a run of a build pipeline.
 In the build_spec.yaml for this project, the variable name is: `BUILDRUN_HASH`